pingan8787/awesome-ai-tools/README.md

 115. [ZZZ Code AI](https://zzzcode.ai) 👉 AI-powered free website to get any programming question answered or code generated.

 116. [Bifrost](https://www.bifrost.so/) 👉 Use AI to turn your Figma designs into clean React code automatically.

+117. [MastraAI](https://mastra.ai/) 👉 Mastra is an opinionated TypeScript framework that helps you build AI applications and features quickly.
+It gives you the set of primitives you need: workflows, agents, RAG, integrations and evals.
+You can run Mastra on your local machine, or deploy to a serverless cloud.

 ## 4. <a name='Business'></a>👔 Business